 Title: Support to Economic Diversification of Rural Areas in Southeast Europe (SEDRA II)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Countries: Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia, Serbia

 Lead executing agency: Standing Working Group for Regional Rural Development in South Eastern Europe (SWG RRD)

-Overall term: 2018 to 2021
+Overall term: 2021 to 2025

-The SEDRA project operates in three areas:
+SEDRA operates in three areas:

 - Facilitating theme-specific policy dialogues and providing technical expertise on rural economic diversification.
 It achieves this by encouraging regional political and policy dialogue, improving regional competencies and expertise on the EU CAP and Green Agenda and aligning the national agriculture and rural development policies of SEE countries to the EU CAP.

 - Consolidating existing regional and national cooperation structures for rural development.
 This includes establishing thematic hubs to promote shared learning and exchange and making rural development networks work better as bottom-up and participatory representation of local development partnerships.

 - Promoting regional value creation and local resilience.
 This can change the socio-economic decisions taken by the rural population leading them to see better prospects for themselves and their families at home.
 SEDRA II also provides advice on developing stable and inclusive business models.